operationalservices/jujucharm-salt-minion/README.md

   proven, this particular packaging in a juju charm is rather untested.

+This charm is tested with Ubuntu 14.04 (trusty).

 # Usage

 This is a subordinate salt minion charm.